AdobeDocs/experience-manager-gems.en/help/gems/aem-author-scalability1.md

 ---
 title: Experiments in AEM Author Scalability
-seo-title: Experiments in AEM Author Scalability
 description: Scaling AEM Authors is primarily about scaling Oak, but what is the best way to do that?
 In this session we will cover a number of experiments that have been done to explore how to scale AEM and Oak.
 We will cover what was learned from these experiments, how what we learned affects how we think of content storage moving forward, projects and tools that have come from these experiments, and also some surprising and non-intuitive takeaways.
-seo-description: Scaling AEM Authors is primarily about scaling Oak, but what is the best way to do that?
-In this session we will cover a number of experiments that have been done to explore how to scale AEM and Oak.
-We will cover what was learned from these experiments, how what we learned affects how we think of content storage moving forward, projects and tools that have come from these experiments, and also some surprising and non-intuitive takeaways.
 uuid: 5dab0a6c-2b3c-40fc-866a-b630215d1cd8
 products: SG_EXPERIENCEMANAGER
 products: SG_EXPERIENCEMANAGER/ASSETS
 discoiquuid: 0b0d99a4-60be-4e25-9169-5a9717fbcaa2
 targetaudience: target-audience advanced
-index: y
-internal: n
-snippet: y
 ---

 # Experiments in AEM Author Scalability{#experiments-in-aem-author-scalability}